 Find a Senior Group

 Senior Centers in nearly every city offer a wide variety of free or low-cost activities for seniors throughout the week.
 From exercise programs to art classes, bridge tournaments to movie nights, there is bound to be an activity your senior loved one will enjoy.
 Regular socialization will help reduce stress and prevent depression.
 Some senior centers also provide transportation to and from for seniors.

 While younger adults tend to feel stressed when there is too much on their plates, seniors can feel stressed and anxious when they no longer have regular responsibilities.
 Help your senior loved one find a new purpose to focus on.
 Consider planting a garden or growing herbs and succulence indoors if outside space is limited.
 Or, find a cause your senior loved one supports and sign them up to volunteer on a weekly basis.
 If you live in a more urban area, another option is knitting blankets and putting together basic meals, like a pb&j and a piece of fruit, for the local homeless population.

-For more information on combating senior stress, reach out to Tampa Home Care Assistance.
+For more information on combating senior stress, reach out to Clearwater Home Care.
 Our compassionate caregivers can help ensure your loved one stays stress free by helping around the home with daily activities like cleaning or cooking, and by providing companionship on a regular basis which will stave off feelings of isolation and depression.
 Schedule a free in-home consultation by calling (727) 330-7862 today.